Terramation is a new, eco-friendly alternative to burial or cremation. It’s sometimes called human composting or body composting.

 We can’t say for sure how much terramation will cost in the UK, because it’s not yet allowed here.

-Bear in mind that these terramation costs are just for a basic package, though.
+However, you should bear in mind that the terramation costs we’ve listed are just for a basic package.
 They might not include things like transport, flowers and the funeral service itself.

 More alternatives to a traditional burial or cremation

 Funeral Choice helps people find local funeral directors and compare costs.
-For more guides to different kinds of funerals, visit our funeral planning advice centre.
+But we've also put together free resources to help you with funeral planning.
+For more guides to different kinds of funerals, visit our funeral advice centre.